zeespogeira/ADS-HouseOfThings/README.md

 #### 3.2.1.1.
 Observer
 - **Problem in Context**
     - How can we make sure that when a Sensor publishes a reading all the "sensor dependants" act accordingly?
+    - When a sensor publishes a reading we need to make sure that all actuators that depend from that sensor act accordingly to the action defined.
-- Pattern description
+- **The Pattern**
-    - The pattern defines a mechanism to notify multiple objects about events that happen on the observed object.
+    - The pattern observer defines a mechanism to notify multiple objects about events that happen on the observed object.
+    - Specifically, when a new reading is defined, the actuators dependants from that reading are warned to act.
-- Usage
+- **Implementation**
     - Using this pattern allowed us to implement a mechanism in a single component that notifies all the objects that need to act after a sensor emits a reading.
 The pattern is implemented in the Hub class.
+    - In that class, we have a method **notifyActions** that sees the actions that are dependent of that sensor and tells them to execute it's behavior (in this case, call the method act from the actuators).
+- **Consequences**
+    - As a consequence of the use of this pattern we know are capable to say to the actuators to act when necessary, with a minimal amount of code.

 ### 3.3.
 Actuator Infrastructure
 ![alt text](https://github.com/zeespogeira/ADS-HouseOfThings/blob/main/documentation/images-exports/infra-diagrams-infra-actuators.png?raw=true)